 HIGH-YIELD JUNK BONDS can offer impressive interest payments.
 The question is, how big a price will you pay in defaults?
 Junk bonds receive a rating of Ba1 or lower from Moody’s Investors Service, or BB+ or lower from Fitch Ratings and Standard & Poor’s.
 That means these bonds are considered below “investment grade”—and there’s a serious risk you won’t get your money back.
 Historically, some 5% of junk bonds have defaulted each year, though defaults in recent years have been running at more like 2% or 3%.

-To compensate for the risk of defaults, junk bonds have, on average, yielded some 6 percentage points more than comparable Treasury bonds.
+To compensate for the risk of defaults, junk bonds have, on average, yielded some six percentage points more than comparable Treasury bonds.
 But the spread over Treasurys has fluctuated widely.
-In June 2007, it was at an all-time low of 2.4 percentage points.
-Less than a year and a half later, in November 2008, the spread widened to almost 20 percentage points amid the panic selling of the financial crisis.
+In early 2007, it was below 2.5 percentage points.
+A year and a half later, in November 2008, the spread widened to almost 20 percentage points amid the panic selling of the financial crisis.

 While there are some exchange-traded index funds that focus on junk bonds, most junk-bond funds are actively managed mutual funds.
 As you pick among them, pay attention not only to fund costs, but also to the credit quality of the portfolio.
 You can get the necessary information at Morningstar.com.
 A fund that focuses on lower-quality junk bonds will often sport a higher yield.
 But that higher yield may prove to be scant compensation if there’s a flurry of defaults.